reslp/reproducibility-workshop/day-3/exercise-2-phylogenomics.rst

 All software used in the demo is deposited as Docker images on Dockerhub and all data is freely and publicly available.

-The workflow we will demonstrate is as follows: - Download genomes from Genbank - Identifying complete BUSCO genes in each of the genomes - pre-filtering of orthology/BUSCO groups - For each BUSCO group: - build alignment - trim alignment - identify model of protein evolution - infer phylogenetic tree (ML) - construct supermatrix from individual gene alignments - infer phylogenomic tree with paritions corresponding to the original gene alignments using ML - map internode certainty (IC) onto the phylogenomic tree
+The workflow we will demonstrate is as follows:

+ - Download genomes from Genbank
+ - Identifying complete BUSCO genes in each of the genomes
+ - pre-filtering of orthology/BUSCO groups
+ - For each BUSCO group:
+   - build alignment
+   - trim alignment
+   - identify model of protein evolution
+   - infer phylogenetic tree (ML) - construct supermatrix from individual gene alignments
+ - infer phylogenomic tree with paritions corresponding to the original gene alignments using ML

 Let's begin
 ~~~~~~~~~~~